You’ve poured your heart and soul into creating a stunning pastel drawing, delicately blending vibrant hues to bring your vision to life.

 10. Keep Them Flat in Storage

-Whichever method that you use to store pastel drawings, place them flat onto a surface.
+Whichever method you use to store pastel drawings, place them flat onto a surface.

 If you’re using a mirror box, put a pastel drawing flat between two mirror pieces and store the mirror box in a safe location.